louiskwoklf/llms-cultural-adaptability/README.md

-# Evaluating Cultural Adaptability of a Large Language Model via Synthetic Personas
+# Evaluating Cultural Adaptability of a Large Language Model via Simulation of Synthetic Personas

 This repository contains the code and materials for the paper "Evaluating Cultural Adaptability of a Large Language Model via Synthetic Personas", published at the Conference on Large Modeling (COLM) 2024.